B2B Influencer Marketing Strategy: The Guide for Success in 2023

 • Charlie Osborne: Charlie also contributes to The Daily Swig, a web security news publication

 Working with B2B and technology influencers is smart because they have diverse audiences and are trusted by their peers within their network.
 Unlike influencers in the consumer space, business influencers aren’t what you would call “professional influencers.”
-Instead, they are passionate about business and technology, and they all have very engaged audiences.
+Instead, they are passionate about business and technology and have engaged audiences.
 They are thought leaders.

-Why is a B2B Influencer Marketing Strategy Important to the Buyer Journey?
+B2B Influencer Marketing Strategy Drives The Buyer Journey

 According to Gartner, B2B buyers in enterprise software spend 27% of their time researching information online.
 This provides several opportunities to use influencer marketing to reach potential customers and a larger target audience.